Vatsal2251/serve-like-ftp/README.md

 # Serve Like FTP
- - Put your all files in "Served-Dir" named folder and then run the server.
+ - Put your all files in "Served-Dir" named folder and then run the server using below command in terminal.
  ```bash
 npm start
 ```